Posterior Regularization on Bayesian Hierarchical Mixture Clustering: Preliminaries

-\paragraph{Dirichlet Process} The BHMC relies heavily on the Dirichlet Process (DP).
-It has two well-known forms, namely the Chinese Restaurant Process (CRP) and the stick-breaking process.
-Given the $n$-{th} customer (datum) coming into a restaurant, in the CRP formulation, she would select a table $k$ which is labelled as $c_n$.
-The randomness of $\mathrm{CRP}(\alpha)$ is defined as
+\paragraph{Dirichlet process} The BHMC relies heavily on the Dirichlet Process (DP)~\citep{ferguson1973bayesian,antoniak1974mixtures}.
+The Chinese Restaurant Process (CRP) and stick-breaking process are the two well-known forms of DP.
+In the CRP formulation, the $n$th customer (observation) selects a table labeled as $c_n$ when coming into a restaurant.
+The randomness of $\crp(\alpha)$ is defined as

-which means that the customer selects a table proportional to the number of customers ($N_k$) sitting at the table $k$ while there is still a possibility to start a new table.
-The stick-breaking process simulates the process of taking portions out from a remaining stick.
-Assume the original stick is of length $1$.
-Let $o_k$ be the proportion of the length to be cut off from the remaining stick, and $\beta_k$ be the actual length being removed.
-We can write
+which means that the customer selects a table proportional to the number of customers ($N_k$) sitting at the table $k$ while there is still a possibility to start a new table determined by the parameter $\alpha$.